BCHE 4510/6510 - Biochemical Engineering

 Student Outcomes

 † The only exception to the "paper solutions" rule is in the event you have a documented illness or emergency.
-In this case, homework solutions and other assignments must be sent as an attachment to my email eiteman@engr.uga.edu by 12:00 pm noon on the published duedate.
-The file(s) MUST have the student's name in the filename.
-If you attach multiple files, distinguish them with "A", "B", etc. For example, the following is an acceptable set of filenames for homework attachments:
+In this case, homework solutions and other assignments must be sent as an attachment to my email eiteman@engr.uga.edu by 12:00 pm noon on the published due date.
+The file(s) MUST have the student's name in the filename, and the scanned documents MUST also contain the student's name.
+Multiple file attachments should be distinguished (e.g., "A", "B", etc.).
+For example, the following is an acceptable set of filenames for homework attachments:

 Homework may be in any readable file format (e.g., *.pdf, *.doc, *.jpg).